 You can use regular cardboard boxes if you think about how you pack, but be sure to label the contents of the boxes properly.
 Each label should have the following labelled on it:

 - Type of clothes (jackets, sweaters, socks and so on).

 - What room it is going into the new house.

-Cover your labels with clear tape.
+Cover your labels with clear packing tape.
 This will keep your labels from damage if it rains on your moving day.
 Write the labels with a dark pen or magic marker so the label’s ink won’t rub off during shipping.

 The downside to this method is that clothes might get creased or wrinkled.
 You can help clothes stay clean by wrapping tissue or packing paper around them.

-Be sure to use small boxes no larger than 12 by 12 inches because clothes can weigh a lot.
+Be sure to use smaller boxes no larger than 12 by 12 inches because clothes can weigh a lot.
 If your boxes are too big, the bottoms can collapse and they can be very hard to carry.
 So lift the box every now and then as you pack.
 This will tell you when your boxes are getting heavy and when it’s time to use a new box.

 8. Pack Shoes Apart from Your Clothing

 You can prevent your clothes from getting dirty by packing your shoes separately.
 Use shoeboxes for the move if you still have them.
 You can stack shoeboxes into a larger box.

 If you don’t have shoeboxes, stuff your shoes with socks or paper so they won’t get crushed and still keep their form during the move.
 It’ll also prevent scuffing.
 You can also save space by alternating the position of your shoes.